julius-boettger/dotfiles/README.md

 Set [Gitnuro](https://github.com/JetpackDuba/Gitnuro) theme: Run Gitnuro, open the settings and click the "Open file" button next to "Custom theme".
 Select `/etc/dotfiles/gitnuro.json` and click on "Accept".

 If you notice that the mouse cursor looks different when hovering over some apps, try setting it with `nwg-look` (Wayland) or `lxappearance` (Xorg).

-You also probably need to set `"window.titleBarStyle": "custom"` in [VSCodium](https://github.com/VSCodium/vscodium)s settings to prevent it from crashing on Wayland (see [this issue](https://github.com/microsoft/vscode/issues/184124)).

 ### And then you should be all set up!